-Detection using machine learning.
-The difficulty of manually crafting and updating detection patterns for Android malware has motivated the application of machine learning techniques.
-Several methods have been proposed that analyze applications automatically using learning methods [e.g., 2, 22, 26].
-As an example, the method of Peng et al. [22] applies probabilistic learning methods to the permissions of applications for detecting malware.
-Similarly, the methods Crowdroid [4], DroidMat [28] and DroidAPIMiner[1] analyze the usage of system and API calls using machine learning techniques.
+The difficulty of manually crafting and updating detection patterns for Android malware has motivated the application of machine learning.
+Several methods have been proposed that analyze applications automatically using learning methods [e.g., 2, 26, 33].
+As an example, the method of Peng et al. [26] applies probabilistic learning methods to the permissions of applications for detecting malware.
+Similarly, the methods Crowdroid [4], Droid-Mat [36], Adagio [20], MAST [5], and DroidAPIMiner [1] analyze features statically extracted from Android applications using machine learning techniques.
+Closest to our work is DroidAPIMiner [1] which provides a similar detection performance to DREBIN on recent malware.
+However, DroidAPIMiner builds on a k-nearest neighbor classifier that induces a significant runtime overhead and impedes operating the method on a smartphone.
+Moreover, DroidAPIMiner is not designed to provide explanations for its detections and therefore is opaque to the practitioner.

-All of these approaches mainly focus on an accurate detection of malware.
+Overall, previous work using machine learning mainly focuses on an accurate detection of malware.
 Additional aspects, such as the efficiency and the explainability of the detection, are not considered.
-We address these aspects in this work and propose a method that provides an effective, efficient and explainable detection of malicious applications.
+We address these aspects and propose a method that provides an effective, efficient and explainable detection of malicious applications.